Urim and Thummim: Latter Day Saint movement

 Joseph Smith, founder of the Latter Day Saint movement, said that he used interpreters in order to translate the Book of Mormon from the golden plates.
-The interpreters he described as a pair of stones, fastened to a breastplate joined in a form similar to that of a large pair of spectacles.
-Smith later referred to this object as the Urim and Thummim.
-In 1823, Smith said that the angel Moroni, who had told him about the golden plates, also told him about the Urim and Thummim, "two stones in silver bows" fastened to a breastplate, and the angel intimated that they had been prepared by God to aid in the translation of the plates.
-The Urim and Thummim were said to have been found with the golden plates, the aforementioned breastplate, and the Sword of Laban.
+In early accounts, Smith described the interpreters as "spectacles", described as two transparent stones set in silver bows.
+The earliest association of the spectacles with the biblical term "Urim and Thummim" occurred in 1833 and Smith appears to have adopted the term in subsequent descriptions.
+The Urim and Thummim were said to have been found with the golden plates, a breastplate (to which the silver bows were attached in some descriptions), and the Sword of Laban.
 Smith's mother, Lucy Mack Smith, described these Urim and Thummim as being like "two smooth three-cornered diamonds."
+Smith and others also referred to individual seer stones also associated with Smith's dictation of the Book of Mormon as Urim and Thummim, although his wife, Emma Smith, in her later accounts distinguished between the seer stones and the Urim and Thummim.

 Smith also said he used the Urim and Thummim to assist him in receiving other divine revelations, including some of the sections of the Doctrine and Covenants and portions of the Joseph Smith Translation of the Bible.
 Only Oliver Cowdery is claimed to have attempted to use them to receive his own revelation.
-Latter Day Saints believe that Smith's Urim and Thummim were functionally identical to the biblical Urim and Thummim.
+Many Latter Day Saints believe that Smith's Urim and Thummim were functionally identical to the biblical Urim and Thummim.

 Smith extended the use of the term "Urim and Thummim" to describe the dwelling place of God, the earth in a future state, and the white stone mentioned in the Book of Revelation.

 In popular culture

 In accordance with the belief that Urim and Thummim translates to "Light and Truth", the Latin equivalent Lux et Veritas has been used for several university mottoes.
-For example, Lux et Veritas is the motto of Indiana University and the University of Montana.
+For example, Lux et Veritas is the motto of Yale University, Indiana University and the University of Montana.
 Similarly, Northeastern University's motto is Lux, Veritas, Virtus ("Light, Truth, Virtue").
 Urim and Thummim itself is emblazoned in Hebrew across the open book pictured on the Yale University coat of arms, and the translation Lux et Veritas appears below on a banner.

 The Urim and Thummim are also mentioned in some modern fiction: